vasylenko/devdosvid.blog/content/posts/2022/new-lifecycle-options-and-refactoring-capabilities-in-terraform-1-1-and-1-2/index.md

 {{< figure src="figure-3.png" caption="Terraform plan output" >}}

-### Moving a module
+### Move or rename a module

-The same approach can be applied to a module.
+The same approach can be applied to a module — you can move or rename it as a code too.

 Here, I use two modules to create static hosting for a website with a custom TLS certificate.